Who Was Kirk Douglas?

 Douglas has continued to write biographical works in recent years, including Let's Face It: 90 Years of Living, Loving, and Learning (2007).
 More recently, he delved into the backstory of one of his most famous roles, with 2012's I am Spartacus!
-The Making of a Film, Breaking the Blacklist for which George Clooney wrote the foreward.
+The Making of a Film, Breaking the Blacklist for which George Clooney wrote the foreword.

 In 2009, Douglas mounted a one-man show on stage, sharing his 60 years of filmmaking and personal life with theater-goers in Before I Forget.
 He won raves for his performance, including praise from Variety for his "uncensored candor."
 The Hollywood Reporter called the show a "remarkable display of courage" by Douglas, adding that his performance was reminiscent of the time "when giants strode through Hollywood."

 Douglas also got a chance to see some of his own life story hit the big screen.
-Dean O'Gorman played Douglas in Trumbo, the 2015 biopic of blacklisted screenwriter Dalton Trumbo.
+Dean O'Gorman played Douglas in Trumbo, the 2015 biopic of the blacklisted screenwriter.
 Douglas had helped resurrect Trumbo's career by hiring the then-blacklisted writer to pen the script for Spartacus.
 Douglas told Interview magazine that "I'm proud of using his name and breaking the blacklist.
 That was a terrible time in Hollywood history.
 It should never have happened."